talbash/QPTforRBM/README.md

 # QPTforRBM
 Quantum-Inspired Tempering for Ground State Approximation using RBM's.
-Repository for code to reproduce the main results of arXiv:2210.11405
+Repository for code to reproduce the main results of arXiv:2210.11405.
+It implements quantum parallel tempering according to the training Hamiltonian in Eqts.(14-19) using the swap probability defined in Eqt.(11).

 ## Compilation instructions
 To compile, you will need an MPI enabled C++ compiler with c++14.
 For example, gcc 11.3 and openmpi 4.1.4 should allow compilation.